Siege of Trebizond (1461): Negotiations

-Just as Constantine XI in 1453, Emperor David was given an opportunity before the Ottoman assault began in earnest, to capitulate.
+Just as Constantine XI in 1453, Emperor David was allowed, before the Ottoman assault began in earnest, to capitulate.
 He could either surrender his city and not only save his life and wealth, as well as those of his courtiers, but also receive new estates that would provide him the same income; otherwise, further fighting could only end with the fall of Trebizond and David not only would lose his life and wealth, but any survivors would suffer the fate of a captured city.
 The details of how this offer was delivered varies in the primary sources.
 According to Doukas, the Sultan "delivered an ultimatum to the emperor".
 However, Doukas may have meant this in a general sense, not that Mehmed made the offer himself personally; Doukas omits many details about how the surrender was negotiated.
-Both Chalkokondyles and Kritoboulos state that his Grand Vizier, Mahmud Pasha Angelovic, arrived one day before the Sultan, and began the negotiations for surrender.
+Both Chalkokondyles and Kritoboulos state that his Grand Vizier, Mahmud Pasha Angelovic, arrived one day before the Sultan and began the negotiations for surrender.
 Where Chalkokondyles and Kritoboulos differ is the role that George Amiroutzes, the protovestiarios of Trebizond, played in these negotiations.
 Chalkokondyles states that Mahmud Pasha negotiated with David through George Amiroutzes, whom Chalkokondyles describes as the Pasha's cousin; Kritoboulos omits all mention of Amiroutzes in these negotiations, stating that Mahmud Pasha sent as a messenger Thomas, the son of Katabolenos, to offer Emperor David this choice.

-Modern historians consider Chalkokondyles' account as being closer to the truth, envisioning a drama where David weighed these two choices.
-The walls of Trebizond were massive and elaborate; David expected his relative Hassan Uzun to arrive at any moment to relieve the siege, or perhaps his ally the King of Georgia, or perhaps even both.
-Meanwhile, George Amiroutzes was at this side, allegedly suborned by his cousin to betray David, advising his emperor that surrender would be the prudent course, and reminding him what happened to Constantinople because Constantine refused Mehmed's offer; perhaps Amiroutzes even showed David letters from Sara Khatun informing him that no help would be forthcoming from that quarter.
+Modern historians consider Chalkokondyles' account closer to the truth, envisioning a drama where David weighed these two choices.
+The walls of Trebizond were massive and elaborate; David expected his relative Hassan Uzun to arrive at any moment to relieve the siege, perhaps his ally, the King of Georgia, or perhaps even both.
+Meanwhile, George Amiroutzes was at this side, allegedly suborned by his cousin to betray David, advising his emperor that surrender would be the prudent course and reminding him what happened to Constantinople because Constantine refused Mehmed's offer; perhaps Amiroutzes even showed David letters from Sara Khatun informing him that no help would be forthcoming from that quarter.

-In the end, the Emperor David Megas Komnenos chose to surrender his city and empire, and trust that Sultan Mehmed would be merciful.
-Here again the primary sources differ.
-According to Chalkokondyles, he sent Mahmud Pasha a message: he would surrender if given estates of equal value, and if Mehmed married his daughter.
+In the end, Emperor David Megas Komnenos chose to surrender his city and empire and trust that Sultan Mehmed would be merciful.
+Here again, the primary sources differ.
+According to Chalkokondyles, he sent Mahmud Pasha a message: he would surrender if given estates of equal value and if Mehmed married his daughter.
 (Miller calls this last gesture, "the usual device of Imperial diplomacy".)
 When the Sultan arrived the next day with the rest of his army, Mahmud Pasha reported the developments.
-The news that David's wife had escaped to Georgia angered the Sultan, and at first declared he wanted to storm the city and enslave all of its inhabitants.
+The news that David's wife had escaped to Georgia angered the Sultan, and at first, he declared he wanted to storm the city and enslave all of its inhabitants.
 But after further deliberations with Mahmud Pasha, Sultan Mehmed accepted the offered terms.